Tune-Ups, From Good to Great

 On the flip side, it’s so powerful to be part of self-aware leadership teams that work on themselves when things are going well.
 They know that by ensuring they are completely aligned on shared goals, becoming aware of what it is they do that gets in their own way, and identifying what they do that facilitates success, allows them to thrive together.
 Just as importantly, knowing how each member best “show up” within the team, the behaviours that ultimately align with the culture, and giving each other permission to call “off-side” when their peers aren’t living up to team commitments, allows the team to be accountable to each other, rather than simply the CEO and hence be a more successful unit.

-It works extremely well with leadership teams; not so well with cars or furnaces – you are on your own there!
+It works exceptionally well with leadership teams; not so well with cars or furnaces – you are on your own there!